 Criminal Law is so unsatisfying.
 It’s painfully slow.
 Eye-for-eye payback is dulled down to financial remuneration or jail time.
 It takes months, sometimes years to get it.
 Unless it’s a life or death situation, there’s never a time when snappy, instinctual justice between two people is permitted.
 Even when that happens, Law decides what life and death are.
 The wrong person could go to jail if its outcome goes the wrong way.

 Finger flipping is immediate but totally harmless.
 Thank God.
 A finger won’t draw blood, but the anger that raised it is real.
 The intention to jab it into flesh is pre-programmed into our DNA.
 Make no mistake, something dark drives that finger.
 Evil is inside us.
 Yes, it is.

-So the next time you flip, give a thought to the passion behind your finger gesture, its ancient origin and the necessity for Criminal Law to keep real-knives out of your hands and away from the prehistoric creature that dwells deep inside all of us.
+So the next time you flip, give a thought to the passion behind your finger gesture, its ancient origin and the necessity for Criminal Law to keep real knives out of our hands and away from the prehistoric creature that dwells deep inside all of us.

 If finger flipping isn’t satisfying justice for the kind of crime you frequently encounter, there’s always SEETHINGS to see how far that inner darkness goes.